celo-org/image-annotator-webhook/README.md

   make deploy-webhook
   ```

-  And wait some seconds for the webhook to be ready.
+  And wait some seconds for the webhook to be ready (also you can run `make push-deploy` to do both steps at once)

 4. Deploy the manifests for testing (add any other manifests you want to test)